carlitosry/ExchangeRates/README.md

 http://localhost:8200/api/exchange-rates?base_currency=EUR
 ```

-the result would be all the targets saved in database
+the result would be all the targets saved in database, this means that the exchange available just depend on the target saves in database when the command was execute.

 ```json
 {